Law and Society Major Resources

 Professor Jamie Longazel

-You can also schedule appointments with academic advisors using Navigate; be sure to select “Department of Political Science” to see available appointments with the major’s faculty and academic advisors.
-Advising, resources, student opportunities, and other information can be found at the Political Science Department homepage.
+You can also schedule appointments with major advisors using Navigate; be sure to select “Department of Political Science” to see available appointments with the major’s faculty and academic advisors.
+Advising, resources, student opportunities, and other information can be found at the Political Science Department homepage

 Sophomores with 45-59 credits may have a major hold placed on their registration.
 The hold will be removed when they have an appointment with a Law and Society major advisor.
 This meeting will encourage wise planning and allow students to ask any questions they may have about the major.
 Students must bring a copy of their current transcript (unofficial is fine) and most recent degree audit.
 How do you know if you have a major hold?
 Go to CUNYfirst and complete the following steps: